yweng113/terraform-minimum/README.md

-# terraform-random
+# terraform-minimum

-This is a sample repository of Terraform interaction with GitHub in Terraform Enterprise.
+A sample Terraform codebase that does almost nothing.